 Following your initial consultation, and prior to your surgery, you will be provided with a quote outlining you upcoming procedure and the breakdown of what items are deemed medical vs cosmetic and any item numbers associated.
 You can then use this information to contact your private health insurer to check your level of cover.

-An easy way to tell the difference is to look for the ‘FRACS’ accreditation after your surgeon’s name.
+The Medical Board of Australia states that the ‘Specialist Plastic Surgeon’ title can only be used by FRACS approved specialist surgeons in the recognised specialty of plastic and reconstructive surgery.
+The best way to tell if your surgeon is a Specialist Plastic Surgeon is to look for the ‘FRACS’ accreditation after your surgeon’s name.
 You can also look up a surgeon’s listing on the Royal Australian College of Surgeons website HERE to check their level of training.

-All VPS surgeons are Specialist Plastic Surgeons, with a minimum 12 years’ worth of medical and surgical training and a further 5 years’ worth of specialist post-graduate training in plastic surgery.
-They are members of the Royal College of Plastic Surgeons and the Australian Society of Plastic Surgeons (ASPS).
+All VPS surgeons are Specialist Plastic Surgeons and are members of the Royal College of Plastic Surgeons and the Australian Society of Plastic Surgeons (ASPS).

 Booking Your Consultation: